BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 {% include tip/close.html %}

 The spectrum of decentralization and custody for Bitcoin ranges from highly decentralized to highly centralized.
 Holding self-custodial Bitcoin on the base layer is the least risky and most decentralized, rated at 0.
 Self-custodial Lightning is slightly more centralized at 2, while custodial Lightning moves further towards centralization at 7.
 Exchanges sit at the extreme end, being the most centralized and risky.
-Ecash offers improvements over custodial Lightning by providing better privacy and security.
+Ecash offers improvements over custodial Lightning by providing better privacy and security. test.

 ### Ecash vs Custodial Lightning
 <div class="nodes -full-width" markdown="1">